hashgraph/hedera-improvement-proposal/hip-0000-support-CREATE2-opcode.md

 ## Abstract

-[EIP-1014](https://eips.ethereum.org/EIPS/eip-1014) introduced the `CREATE2` opcode to let a contract be deployed to a predictable address.
+[EIP-1014](https://eips.ethereum.org/EIPS/eip-1014) introduced the `CREATE2` opcode to let a contract be deployed to a predictable address on the Ethereum blockchain.

-Because each Hedera entity must have a unique `0.0.X` id, and the Solidity address of a Hedera contract is currently _determined_ by its `0.0.X` id, there has not been a natural way to implement `CREATE2` up to now.
+Because each Hedera entity must have a unique `0.0.X` id, and the Solidity address of a Hedera contract is currently _determined_ by its `0.0.X` id, there has not, historically, been a natural way to implement `CREATE2` on our ledger.

 But after [HIP-32](https://hips.hedera.com/hip/hip-32), there is now a mechanism in the code that provides a level of indirection between a `ByteString` "alias" and a `0.0.X` id.
 We propose